Atlantic mudskipper: Etymology

-The scientific name Periophthalmus barbarus originates from Greek, where peri means 'around', and ophthalmos means 'eye', in reference to the Atlantic mudskipper's close set eyes that provide it with a larger field of vision.
+The scientific name Periophthalmus barbarus originates from Greek, where peri means 'around', and ophthalmos means 'eye', in reference to the Atlantic mudskipper's close-set eyes that provide it with a larger field of vision.
 In Greek, barbarus means 'foreign', potentially named after the foreign characteristics it has when compared to other gobies.
 The generic name 'mudskipper', is labelled after the 'skipping' movement on mudflats.

 Taxonomy

 The Atlantic mudskippers are classified under oxudercine gobies, all of which live both on land and in water.
 Atlantic mudskippers dig burrows to seek refuge and reproduce.
-Previously, the Oxudercidae family was described as a one species family, where members of the family were collectively named as the species Oxuderces dentatus.
+Previously, the Oxudercidae family was described as a one-species family, where members of the family were collectively named the species Oxuderces dentatus.
 Oxudercinae species are small to medium in body size, with an elongated body that is covered by small and smooth scales.
 Members of the Oxudercinae subfamily can also be identified through their dorsally positioned eyes and pointed teeth that resemble canine teeth.
 The dorsal, pectoral, and pelvic fins have spines, the number of which varies.

 There are 12 species within the genus Periophthalmus.
 The genus Periophthalmus can be identified from other genera of the Oxudercinae subfamily through the teeth, that are present in a single row along the upper jaw.
 Species of Periophthalmus also have a maximum of 16 spines on the pectoral fins.
 All Periophthalmus live in environments that have either mangroves or mudflats.

 Atlantic mudskippers are distinguished from other members of Periophthalmus by either having no spots or some white spots on their back.
 Additionally, the Atlantic mudskipper can also be identified by counting the scales along its sides, which total to more than 90 scales.
 The initial identification and description of the species was outlined by Carl Linnaeus, published in 1766 as Gobius barbarus and renamed to Periophthalmus barbarus.
 The Atlantic mudskipper has also previously been known or misidentified as Gobius koelreuteri, Periophthalmus papilio, Periophthalmus gabonicus, Periophthalmus erythronemus.